-Despite these challenges, the improved results in 2020 reflect a significant turnaround achieved through:
+Despite these challenges, the improved results in 2021 have set the platform for continued improvement through:

-- A restructure of the overhead base of the Company which is now aligned with the new sales reality; - Implementation of more equitable trading terms with key retailers to ensure a more variable investment model; - The Company withdrawing from any loss-making promotional activity; - Fast-tracking online ecommerce initiatives with a focus on our pure essential oil brands.
-In particular, In Essence, is experiencing strong local growth and gaining significant traction into China; - Realigning investment and improving margin within the colour cosmetics portfolio; and - Ensuring that the continued enhancements to our existing portfolio and all new product development is ethical, sustainable and reduces the impact on our communities and the planet.
+- a further restructure of the Company's overhead base which is now more aligned with current and forecast trading conditions; - negotiating more equitable trading terms and improvement in distribution points with key retailers; - more targeted and profitable promotional activity, rather than market share at any cost; - investment in and growth of online ecommerce channels and export initiatives with a focus on our pure essential oil brands and skin care.
+In particular, In Essence and Le Tan are experiencing strong growth in key Asian markets; - improving margin within the colour cosmetics portfolio; and - ensuring that our existing portfolio and all new product development is ethical, sustainable and reduces the impact on our environment and their communities.